guichou21/symfony2-wall/README.md

 Folder Web
 ===========
-- Pour stocker les images uploadées créer le dossier: images/wall
+- To save the uploaded picture, create the folder images/wall
-- Mettre la bonne url dans le templat RSS twig
+- RSS twig. define the url to request

 Admin
 =======